cvat-ai/cvat/cvat/apps/annotation/README.md

 -   uploaded file: a zip archive with following structure:
     ```bash
     taskname.zip
-    ├── frame000001.xml
+    ├── frame_000001.xml
-    ├── frame000002.xml
+    ├── frame_000002.xml
-    ├── frame000003.xml
+    ├── frame_000003.xml
     └── ...
     ```
-    Each \*.xml file contains annotations for a frame with the same name as annotation file.
-    Note: it should be possible to match the CVAT frame(imagename) and image filename from the annotation \*.xml file(tag filename, e.g. `<filename>2008_004457.jpg</filename>`).
+    It should be possible to match the CVAT frame(imagename) and image filename from the annotation \*.xml file(tag filename, e.g. `<filename>2008_004457.jpg</filename>`).
 There are 2 options:
     1. full match between image name and filename form annotation *.xml file (in case of a task was created from images or archive of images).
     1. match by frame number (if CVAT cannot match by name).
-      If filename tag contains a number CVAT will interpret it as frame number.
+File name should be in the following format `frame_%6d.jpg`.
+       It will be used when task was created from video for example.

 -   supported shapes: Rectangles
 -   limitations: Support of Pascal VOC object detection format